uofl-russell/homework-prog-java-extending-classes-interfaces-prompt/README.md

 - You must not make any changes to Main.java or the TestPackage package (do not change any files in the TestPackage directory).
 - You must add the new BackEnd position.
 - You must add the new Cloud positions that will include AWS and Azure.
+- Be aware of which classes are public and which ones are abstract.

 # Test Suites